 Orexin is an important part of our central nervous system tasked with controlling the waking portion of the sleep-wake cycle.
-The sleep-wake cycle is important for making us feel tired at night so that we can fall asleep effectively and awake during the day so we can do the things we need to do every day.
+The sleep-wake cycle is essential for making us feel tired at night awake during the day.

 3. Off-Label Use of Modafinil

 Although modafinil is a prescription medication, it’s become popular outside of the prescribed uses.
 People are using it to take advantage of its ability to boost dopamine above normal levels, increasing attention and productivity along with it.

 Modafinil is also used for its wakefulness-promoting (eugeroic) effects.